taberbrian/fitbit-biometric-forensic-audit/README.md

 Analyzing Autonomic Nervous System stress and recovery through Fitbit CEDA and HRV sensor data using R and Python.

+**Data Recognition:** The analysis below is derived from raw personal data exported from Fitbit.
+Pre-processing and consolidation of 130+ CSV/JSON source files were completed using a custom Python ETL pipeline in Google Colab.

 ## View the Live Project
 [Click here to view the interactive HTML dashboard](https://taberbrian.github.io/fitbit-biometric-forensic-audit/)